SGBC/DFdashboard/README.md

 # DairyFarmersDashboard
 A Dashboard providing farmers with a Dashboard accessing data from Gigacow.
+A list of features to be added are available in Missing.txt.

 ## Back end